Elspeth B. Cypher: Massachusetts Supreme Judicial Court

 She was appointed to the Supreme Judicial Court in February 2017 by Governor Charlie Baker to succeed retiring Justice Margot Botsford.
 She was confirmed by the Governor's Council on March 8, 2017.
 She was sworn into office on March 31, 2017.
 She was ceremonially sworn in on May 18, 2017.
+She retired from active service on January 12, 2024.

 Academic career

 Cypher was an adjunct professor at Southern New England School of Law (now the University of Massachusetts School of Law - Dartmouth), where she taught courses on legal writing; criminal procedure; criminal law; and women, law, and the legal system.